-Drama & Theatre Studies A Level
+Drama & Theatre Studies

-Students not studying Drama should have a proven record in the interest of drama by having participated in extra curricular clubs and enrichment, for example, drama clubs or school productions.
+Students not studying Drama should have a proven record in the interest of drama by having participated in extracurricular clubs and enrichment, for example, drama clubs or school productions.
 To study Drama, you will be required to attend an audition.

-Group performance/design of one key extract for a performance text and a monologue or duologue from one key extract from a different performance text (20% of the qualification).
+Component 2: Text in Performance – group performance/design of one key extract for a performance text and a monologue or duologue from one key extract from a different performance text.
+(20% of the qualification).

-Written exam.
-Section A: Live Theatre Evaluation, Section B: Page to Stage, Section C: Interpreting a Performance Text (40% of the qualification.)
+Component 3: Theatre Makers in Practice – Written exam.
+Section A: Live Theatre Evaluation, Section B: Page to Stage, Section C: Interpreting a Performance Text.
+(40% of the qualification).

 Enrichment and Work Experience

 Upon entry to a Performing Arts course you will be accepted into the Performing Arts Academy.
 The academy is an opportunity for our Drama and Theatre students to participate in professional workshops with industry professionals at The Octagon Theatre, universities, drama schools and local casting agencies.
 You will learn about different career opportunities in the Performing Arts industry and widen your experience and understanding of the professional world of Performing Arts.
 You will have the opportunity to perform at various events throughout the year as well as public performances both at our home theatre and larger venues such as The Lowry Theatre in Salford.